NietoDeveloper/RealEstateFinder/README.md

 Frontend: Uses React with Vite for fast development and Tailwind CSS for styling.
-Backend: Node.js with Express (or your preferred framework) for API endpoints.
+Backend: Node.js with Express (or your preferred framework)

 Build for Production